 For a description of the fitness facilities available to guests, visit www.virginia.edu/ims/facilities/.
-Use of the facilities requires the purchase of an all-inclusive athletic pass (currently \$20 for one week) and presentation of a current photo 1D.
-The business office, where you can purchase membership, is located on the second floor of the Aquatic and Fitness Center (450 Whitehead Road, no. 157 on the folded map), and is open Mon-Fri 8 AM-5:30 PM.
+Use of the facilities requires the purchase of an all-inclusive athletic pass (currently \$30 for one week) and presentation of a current photo 1D.
+The business office, where you can purchase membership, is located on the second floor of the Aquatic and Fitness Center (450 Whitehead Road), and is open Mon-Fri 8 AM-5:30 PM.